ww44ss/Exascalar-Analysis-/Influencers.md

 ###Intel Xeon

 We can also look at other architectural influencers.
-This analysis looks at which computers rely on Intel Xeon for the CPU function
+This analysis looks at which computers rely on Intel Xeon for the CPU. (copyrights respected)

-In this analysis systems with Intel Xeon processors (Copyrights respected).

 In all there are 425 systems out of the Top/Green500 highlighted.
 (85%).